ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 **Code sample for use with NodeJS COS SDK**
 {: javascript}

 Using the {{site.data.keyword.cos_full}} SDKs only requires calling the appropriate functions with the correct parameters and proper configuration.
-See Example 1 for how to create an expiration.
 {: javascript}

 ```js